 Pairwise radial distribution functions (RDFs) were computed between the water oxygen (OW) and either the alpha carbon (CA) or guanidinium carbon (CZ) of arginine to quantify the local structure of water around arginine molecules (Fig.~\ref{fig:hbond}c).
 The first peak in the OW-CA RDF was observed to increase slightly with concentration.
-This indicates preferential hydration of the backbone as more arginine molecules are introduced to the solution.
+This indicates preferential hydration of the backbone group as more arginine molecules are introduced to the solution.
 There is, however, no such change observed in the OW-CZ RDF with concentration.
-A representative snapshot of the hydration shell of a single arginine molecule is shown in Fig.~\ref{fig:hbond}d (2D representation is shown in Fig. S9.
-Together, these results indicate that the backbone of arginine interacts favorably with water.
+A representative snapshot of water interactions with a single arginine molecule is shown in Fig.~\ref{fig:hbond}d (2D representation is shown in Fig. S9).
+Together, these results indicate that the backbone of arginine is the primary site for interaction with water.

 While we found arginine preferentially interacts with water via its backbone, we hypothesized arginine interacts with the polymer via its sidechain.
-It has been reported elsewhere that dehydration of the guanidinium face is important in forming face-face stacking interactions in aqueous guanidinium solutions.\cite{vazdar_arginine_2018} In our case, the dehydrated face of guanidinium is expected to play a key role in direct arginine-polymer interactions, similar to interactions observed between guanidinium and hydrophobic/aromatic protein residues.\cite{gund_guanidine_1972,tsumoto_role_2004,shukla_interaction_2010,arakawa_suppression_2007}
+It has been reported elsewhere that dehydration of the planar guanidinium face is important in forming face-face stacking interactions in aqueous guanidinium solutions.\cite{vazdar_arginine_2018} In our case, the dehydrated face of guanidinium is expected to play a key role in direct arginine-polymer interactions, similar to interactions observed between guanidinium and hydrophobic/aromatic protein residues.\cite{gund_guanidine_1972,tsumoto_role_2004,shukla_interaction_2010,arakawa_suppression_2007}